John Glenn: Selection

 Eisenhower directed NASA to recruit its first astronauts from military test pilots.
 Of 508 graduates of test pilot schools, 110 matched the minimum standards.
 Marine Corps pilots were mistakenly omitted at first; two were quickly found, including Glenn.
 The candidates had to be younger than 40, possess a bachelor's degree or equivalent, and be 5 ft 11 in or less.
 Only the height requirement was strictly enforced, owing to the size of the Project Mercury spacecraft.
 This was fortunate for Glenn, who barely met the requirements, as he was near the age cutoff and lacked a science-based degree, but had taken more classes since leaving college than needed for graduation.
 Glenn was otherwise so outstanding a candidate that Colonel Jake Dill, his commanding officer at test pilot school, visited NASA headquarters to insist that Glenn would be the perfect astronaut.

 For an interview with Charles Donlan, associate director of Project Mercury, Glenn brought the results from the centrifuge to show that he had done well on a test that perhaps no other candidate had taken.
 Donlan also noticed that Glenn stayed late at night to study schematics of the Mercury spacecraft.
 He was among the 32 of the first 69 candidates that passed the first step of the evaluation and were interested in continuing, sufficient for the astronaut corps NASA wanted.
 On February 27 a grueling series of physical and psychological tests began at the Lovelace Clinic and the Wright Aerospace Medical Laboratory.

 Because of his Bureau of Aeronautics job, Glenn was already participating in Project Mercury; while other candidates were at Wright, on March 17 he and most of those who would choose the astronauts visited the McDonnell plant building the spacecraft to inspect its progress and make changes.
-While Glenn had not scored the highest on all the tests, a member of the selection committee recalled how he had impressed everyone with "strength of personality and his dedication".
+While Glenn had not scored the highest on all the tests, a member of the selection committee recalled how he had impressed everyone with his "strength of personality and his dedication".
 On April 6 Donlan called Glenn to offer him a position at Project Mercury, one of seven candidates chosen as astronauts.
-Glenn was pleased while Annie was supportive, but wary of the danger; during his three years at Patuxent, 12 test pilots had died.
+Glenn was pleased while Annie was supportive but wary of the danger; during his three years at Patuxent, 12 test pilots had died.